KangleJangle/The-Squire/README.md

 # The-Squire

-Just a skidded selfbot for discord, do big D.
+Just a skidded selfbot for discord, no big D.